‘The Vampire Diaries’ Series Finale Was Supposed To Have A Special Proposal

 The Vampire Diaries series finale certainly had its epic moments, but the ending wasn’t epic for everyone.
 The final moments showed the lives of the characters, including Matt, Bonnie, and Caroline.
-It featured Damon and Elena together but fans couldn’t help notice that they never said a word from the moment of their reunion.
+It featured Damon and Elena together, but fans couldn’t help notice that they never said a word from the moment of their reunion.

 The ending was supposed to be very different – and not just based on plans way back in The Vampire Diaries Season 2.
-There was around 18 minutes of footage cut out of the series finale, Kevin Williamson explained shortly after the airing of the show.
-Cosmopolitan reports that within those 18 minutes was the much anticipated and called for Delena proposal in TVD series finale.
+There were around 18 minutes of footage cut out of the series finale, Kevin Williamson explained shortly after the airing of the show.
+Cosmopolitan reports that within those 18 minutes was the much anticipated and called for Delena proposal in the TVD series finale.

 How long I've been waiting for that moment?! ???????? #Delena #TVD #TheVampireDiaries #SerieFinale pic.twitter.com/eziu1iRnlk